chnabi/VCT-Americas-24-ML-Predictions/README.md

 Models:

 Two models from SciKit Learn were tested for this model.
 First was the RandomForestClassifier.
 Using this model an accuary score of 62% was achieved and a precision score of %92.
 The LinearSVC yielded lower scores, so RandomForestClassifier was prefered.

+Files:
+The scrpaing file contatains the python code used to scraping data and format the data into a CSV.
+The predictions file implement the models from SciKit learn to make predictions based off the data compiled in the other file.